SahilRane/NeuralNetworkExplainability/README.md

 Directories:
 <ul>
-  <li>models: Contains saved model objects for ResNet34 and ViT fine-tuned on CIFAR-10.</li>
+  <li>models: Contains saved model objects for ResNet34 and ViT fine-tuned on CIFAR-10 that can be reloaded for use.</li>
   <li>Transformer-Explainability: Modified code from Hila Chefer implementing LRP</li>
 </ul>